Register Privacy Notice

-We aim to be completely open and transparent about the source of information we collect and wherever possible we publish a link to the source of the data we have collected.
-For a full list of our sources see our FAQ.
+As reflected above, we aim to be completely open and transparent about the source of information we collect and wherever possible we publish a link to the source of the data we have collected.

 Reasons we can collect and use your personal information